 - Try out new marketing content and reactions to it.

-As I will explain in the next section, Instablogg provides you with a way to edit your post, or allow others to contribute again, anonymously (click here to add to my post of ideas).
+As I will explain in the next section, Instablogg provides you with a way to edit your post, or allow others to contribute again, anonymously.
 If however you want to make an eponymous post, all you need to do is add contact information in your post.

 How To Use It